CoreMedia/feedback-hub-adapter-tutorial/example_provider.md

 }
 ```

-In this example, we extract the markup from the content,
+In this example, the markup is extracted from the content,
-convert it to plaintext and split the text using whitespaces.
+converted to plaintext and the text is split using whitespaces.
-We also exclude the words that are inside the ignore list that has been passed
+Also, the words that are inside the ignore list that has been passed
-as settings value.
+as settings value are excluded.

-For the feedback we use different redundant `FeedbackItems` here,
+For the feedback, different redundant `FeedbackItems` are used,
 just to show what components are available.
 The settings value `target` determines
-the number of words our article should have and therefore can be used to
+the number of words the article must have and therefore this can be used to
 calculate a percentage value of how far the writing is progressed.

 ## 4. Feedback Grouping

 The Feedback Hub supports the tabbed rendering of `FeedbackItems`.
-All you must do is to use the `withCollection` method which is supported
+All you must do is use the `withCollection` method which is supported
 by most `FeedbackItemBuilders`.
-For example, we could render the percentage based `FeedbackItems` on one tab
+For example, you could render the percentage based `FeedbackItems` on one tab
-and the number based scores on another by adding `.withCollection("tab1")` and
+and the number-based scores on another by adding `.withCollection("tab1")` and
 `.withCollection("tab2")` to the corresponding builders.
-The result would look like this:
+The result will look like this:

 ![Feedback Tabs](images/provider_tabbed_1.png "Feedback Tabs")